Come and explore the Isle of Sheppey

 Fun on the Beaches

-Beaches at Minster Leas and Sheerness boast 'Blue Flags' with Leysdown a 'Seaside Award' from 'Keep Britain Tidy' for the summer of 2017.
+Beaches at Leysdown, Minster Leas and Sheerness boast 'Blue Flags' and 'Seaside Awards' from 'Keep Britain Tidy' for the summer of 2018, only the second time this has been achieved.
 Thanks to their stunning views and pristine sands, visitors flock to these beaches year after year to catch their fill of British sun and sea.
 Swale Borough Council and Minster Beach Hut Association (MBHA) are working together to provide beach huts on Minster Leas.
 The Council has recently extended the beach hut provision to Leysdown.
 If you are interested in either renting or buying a hut in the future, please contact us by emailing Swale Borough Council's Customer Service Team or calling: 01795 417580.

 Significant Maritime and Aviation Heritage on the Isle of Sheppey